WHAT IS A GEMSTONE APPRAISAL?

 We only trust the best diamond grading lab in the world, GIA, to grade valuables prior to auction.
 Diamonds sold with GIA grading reports are considered more valuable and can command higher prices.

-What Should a Gemstone Appraisal Include?
+What Should a Gem Appraisal Include?

-It should also include a complete description of a gem's carat weight, size, color, clarity, cut, whether a gem is natural, whether it has been enhanced.
+It should also include a complete description of the gem's carat weight, size, color, clarity, cut, whether the gem is natural, and whether it has been enhanced.
 Some appraisals will also include information about where a gemstone was mined but this is always an opinion and cannot always be determined reliably.

-Gemstone Appraisal Locations
+Gemstone Appraisal Locations Near You

-Many jewelers do appraisals so your local jeweler may be a good place to get your gemstone appraised.
+Many jewelers do appraisals, so your local jeweler may be a good place to get your gemstone appraised near you.
 This service is not free: it requires time and expertise.
-Look for a professional credential, including from the American Gem Society, National Association of Jewelry Appraisers, Certified Insurance Appraiser, ISA, or CAPP.
+Look for a professional gemological credential, including one from the American Gem Society, National Association of Jewelry Appraisers, Certified Insurance Appraiser, ISA, or CAPP.

 Gemstone Certificates and Laboratory Reports

 Gemstone certificates include information on color, clarity, carat weight, dimensions, whether or not a gemstone has been enhanced, whether a gemstone is lab-grown or naturally mined, and the gemstone country of origin.
 A report will also mention any chips or scratches.
-What a lab report does not include is a gemstone’s value.
+What a lab report does not include is a gem's value.
 For that you need a gemstone appraisal.